Harrisburg PA: PA’s Great, Too Long Ignored, Capital City

 Horses were well trained to be ready when an alarm came into the firehouse.
 Chains across each stall released quickly so that the firemen could hitch up the horses in a timely manner.

 The Museum also contains the complete Johnstown Gamewell Call System – a communications marvel in the pre-computer era.
 Yes, this place is kid-heaven.
-But adults, also, like to see what the interior and underground parts of a fire hydrant looks like, and push buttons to “Sound the Alarm.”
-Listen to antique fire “alarms” – from a 1873 firebox to, humorously, a gossiping woman on a Party Line. $7, Open Tues-Sat 10-4, Sun 1-4.
+But adults, also, like to see what the interior and underground parts of a fire hydrant looks like and push buttons to “Sound the Alarm.”
+Listen to antique fire “alarms” – from an 1873 firebox to, humorously, a gossiping woman on a Party Line.

 Market Street Pedestrian Bridge, Harrisburg PA